Inzamam-ul-Haq: Playing style

-Helped by his 6'3 frame, Inzamam was a very destructive batsman in both One Day Internationals (ODIs) and Test matches.
+Inzamam was a destructive batsman in both One Day Internationals (ODIs) and Test matches.
 He had the ability to pick the length of a delivery very early and play very late.
 His footwork was generally considered to be fast, enabling him to position himself early for shots.
 He averaged just under 50 runs per innings in Tests and nearly 40 runs in ODIs, with a strike rate of 54.03 and 74.23 respectively.
 Inzamam was especially strong when playing shots off his legs and was considered to be amongst the best exponents of the pull-shot in world cricket.

 His batting style brought him fans from all over the world.
 He was called "the best batsmen in the world against pace" by Imran Khan, because "he seems to have so much time on his hands before the ball reaches him".

 Inzamam gained a reputation for being a rather poor runner between the wickets, having been involved in a number of comical run outs.
-He has the dubious distinction of being run out the second-highest number of times in ODIs, having been run out 40 times [behind Marvan Atapattu (41 times)].
+He has the dubious distinction of being run out the second-highest number of times in ODIs, having been run out 40 times behind Marvan Atapattu (41 times).